 Click Here for tab for Fifteen by Taylor Swift

-Back with another classic Taylor Swift song which has a perfect blend of country-influenced singer-songwriter flair combined with her signature catchy pop hooks that compel you to sing along.
-This was a single from her second studio album ‘Fearless’, it has a simple concept of discussing the journey that most young girls will go through as they move into high school at fifteen.
+Back with another classic Taylor Swift song which has a perfect blend of country-influenced singer-songwriter flair and her signature catchy pop hooks that compels you to sing along.
+This was a single from her second studio album Fearless, it has a simple concept of discussing the journey that most young girls will go through as they move into high school at fifteen.

 Don’t Stop by Fleetwood Mac

 Click Here for tab for Don’t Stop by Fleetwood Mac

 Next up, we have a classic from the ’70s which presents a wonderful blend of pop-rock and a little bit of blues.
 It’s a ton of fun to play and works great on both electric and acoustic guitar.
 The song was written after Christine’s separation from the band’s bass player John McVie after eight years of marriage.
 It’s a longstanding hit that enjoys a good amount of airplay even today.

 There’s a good mixture of the bluesy rhythm and old-school lead guitar parts to keep you busy, you can really choose which section you want to play along with.
 If you’re using an acoustic guitar, we recommend leaving the lead parts for the time being and instead focusing on the rhythms.
 It’s easy to see why this is one of the most popular songs to play on guitar.

 Down Under by Men at Work